alexdcoop/project1/README.md

-# assignment1BZAN545
+# Project 1

-This is the repository for assignment 1 in BZAN 545.
+This is the repository for project in BZAN 545.